2022 Chevrolet Traverse (Chevy) Review, Ratings, Specs, Prices, and Photos

 How much does the 2022 Chevy Traverse cost?

-We expect the base 2022 Traverse LS to cost about $35,000, with standard eight-passenger seating, cloth upholstery, and wireless Apple CarPlay and Android Auto.
+The base 2022 Traverse LS costs $34,895, with standard eight-passenger seating, cloth upholstery, and wireless Apple CarPlay and Android Auto.
 We like the all-wheel-drive Traverse LT with captain’s chairs in the second row, for about $40,000, while top versions push the $55,000 limit with leather upholstery, cooled front seats, and Bose audio.

 Where is the 2022 Chevy Traverse made?